SDF-ITSC4155-G3/Digital-Weather/README.md

 ## Run Instructions

 In VSCode, create two seperate terminals.
-One will be in the client directory, the other will be in the flask-server directory.
+In one, navigate to the client directory, in the other, navigate to the flask-server directory.

 In the project's client directory, run: